The British Independent Film Awards 2022 Winners and Nominees

-Sally Hawkins, RADA graduate and three-time BIFA nominee, has been nominated for Best Lead Performance for her role in The Lost King, in which she portrayed amateur historian Phillippa Langley on her quest to find the lost remains of King Richard.
+Sally Hawkins, RADA graduate and three-time BIFA nominee, was nominated for Best Lead Performance for her role in The Lost King, in which she portrayed amateur historian Phillippa Langley on her quest to find the lost remains of King Richard.

-Recent RADA graduate Aimee Lou Wood has been nominated for her role as Best Supporting Performance in Living, an adaptation of Kurosawa’s Ikiru set in 1950s London.
+Recent RADA graduate Aimee Lou Wood was nominated for her role as Best Supporting Performance in Living, an adaptation of Kurosawa’s Ikiru set in 1950s London.

-Jessie Buckley, RADA graduate and previous winner of BIFA’s Most Promising Newcomer award, has also been nominated for Best Joint Lead Performance for her role in horror-thriller Men, which follows a young woman’s retreat to the country that becomes a waking nightmare.
+Jessie Buckley, RADA graduate and previous winner of BIFA’s Most Promising Newcomer award, was also nominated for Best Joint Lead Performance for her role in horror-thriller Men, which follows a young woman’s retreat to the country that becomes a waking nightmare.

-Emily, an exploration into the young life of Emily Brontë, received three BIFA nods, including a nomination for Best Ensemble Performance which includes RADA graduate Gemma Jones.
+Emily, an exploration into the young life of Emily Brontë, received three BIFA nods, including a nomination for Best Ensemble Performance which included RADA graduate Gemma Jones.

-The Wonder received 12 nominations, including Best Ensemble Performance, in which RADA graduates Tom Burke and Ciarán Hinds are included.
+The Wonder received 12 nominations, including Best Ensemble Performance, in which RADA graduates Tom Burke and Ciarán Hinds were included.
 The 19th-century thriller follows a young Irish girl whose fasting is seen as miraculous but may in fact be ominous.
-The Wonder is also in contention for Best British Independent Film.
+The Wonder was also in contention for Best British Independent Film.